- Travel and Places»

 Coperto – This is a charge that is added automatically in restaurants, unless you say no thank you.
 It works like a “covers charge”, and you will pay anything from €1 - €3 euro per person for basically just sitting at the table, but more often than not they bring bottled water and breads you may think are “free”, so its these that you say no to before you delve in, unless you want it.
 Just be aware of it at the end of the meal on the check.

-Parking in Lecce – Driving into Lecce, keep an eye out for car parks as there are virtually no cars in the centre of Lecce, and is predominantly a pedestrian zone.
-You are better to park up and walk to the centre, otherwise you will be trying to navigate tiny one way streets for hours!!!!
-Take it from one who has “been there, done that and have the t-shirt”!!!!!!!!
+Parking in Lecce – Keep an eye out for car parks as there are virtually no cars in the centre of Lecce, and is predominantly a pedestrian zone.
+You are better to park up and walk to the centre, otherwise you will be trying to navigate tiny one way streets for hours!

-Tourist Information – The Arco di Prato Services is situated on Via Leonardo Prato and is a great place to touch base with for anything to do with Lecce and the area.
+Tourist Information – Situated on Via Leonardo Prato it is a great place to touch base with for anything to do with Lecce and the area.
 You can book accommodation, excursions, get maps, hire bicycles and even organise airport transfers to name a few.
 The staff are friendly and helpful and will steer you in the right direction or check them out on the web beforehand.

 Lecce has something for everyone and makes a great base for exploring the delights of the south from and there are many well worth seeing.
 This “Florence of Southern Italy” is firmly on the map and will continue to amaze visitors forever.